Ph’nglui mglw’nafh Cthulhu R’lyeh wgah’nagl fhtagn!

 I’ve read a few stories where vampires regard humans as ‘cattle’.
 How do I know this?
 Because they won’t shut up about it!
 It kind of rings hollow in a way because I have never seen a cattle rancher say that to a cow.
 Those vampires though just can’t help themselves.
 They have to taunt the heroes by telling us that we are mere weak prey animals to be butchered at their leisure.
 While it is a scary thought to be reduced to a mere meal bag to some horrible monster, a lot of horror is still human centric in how it’s written.
 The vampires taunt us because they have to look arrogant before the ‘weak prey animals’ defeat them and save the day.
 It’s still all about us humans and even the vampires themselves represent the ugly parts of humanity.

 In cosmic horror, the monsters would never taunt us for the same reason we don’t gloat to a chicken before it’s fed through the slaughter house.
 They don’t care because we don’t matter.
 That is assuming they even want to eat us at all.
+If the pill is cheap, he will immediately take it.
 A lot of cosmic entities could care less that they are breaking our minds as they stroll past without even acknowledging our presence.
 If a vampire represents our fears of corruption and avarice, what the hell does a shoggoth represent other than unknowable alien otherness?
 It’s like the dog kennel scene in Carpenter’s version of The Thing.
 The characters all rush in and just stare at the alien abomination.
 There is no theme or motif, just an alien mass of parts and gore.

 I think another important element is mystery.
 The ‘horror’ is irrelevance of humanity while the ‘cosmic’ is the alien quality and unknowable nature of the universe.
 Star Trek is all about striving to understand the universe.
 Cosmic Horror is all about how you never will understand the universe and even if you do gain a small glimpse of insight, the very act of acquiring knowledge will forever break your mind.